tahoe-lafs/tahoe-lafs/docs/specifications/dirnodes.rst

 a collection of three layers.
 The lowest layer is the key-value store: it provides operations that accept files and upload them to the grid, creating a URI in the process which securely references the file's contents.
-The middle layer is the filesystem, creating a structure of directories and filenames resembling the traditional unix/windows filesystems.
+The middle layer is the file store, creating a structure of directories and filenames resembling the traditional Unix or Windows filesystems.
 The top layer is the application layer, which uses the lower layers to provide useful services to users, like a backup application, or a way to share files with friends.

-This document examines the middle layer, the "filesystem".
+This document examines the middle layer, the "file store".

 1.  `Key-value Store Primitives`_
-2.  `Filesystem goals`_
+2.  `File Store Goals`_
-3.  `Dirnode goals`_
+3.  `Dirnode Goals`_
 4.  `Dirnode secret values`_
 5.  `Dirnode storage format`_
 6.  `Dirnode sizes, mutable-file initial read sizes`_